John Sexton, Photographer

 AVAILABLE ONLINE AT DISCOUNTED PRICE

-The print size for this image is approximately 13-3/8 x 10-3/8", personally printed by me (as are all my prints), processed to current archival standards, signed, mounted, and matted to 16x20" on 100 percent rag museum board.
+This silver gelatin, selenium toned, print is approximately 13x10-1/4", personally printed by me (as are all my prints), processed to current archival standards, signed, mounted, and matted to 16x20" on 100 percent rag museum board.

 You can see the image and place a secure online order for the print at the Ventana Editions web store: